 -a commissioning/de-commissioning plan.

-If you have any questions regarding the FDNY rule 608-01 regarding your Stationary Storage Battery System or require assistance in achieving compliance with this new rule, please contact Walden’s design specialists who have experience with Department of Building and FDNY permit requirements.
+If you have any questions regarding the FDNY rule 608-01 regarding your Stationary Storage Battery System or require assistance in achieving compliance with this new rule, please contact Walden’s design specialists that have experience with the Department of Building and FDNY permit requirements.

 For more information you may visit the Fire Department’s website (www.nyc.gov/fdny) and the NYCRULES’ website (www.nyc.gov/NYCRULES).